svne/JigMagga/README.md

 JigMagga
 ========

-_JigMagga_ is a widget based configuration file driven frontend JavaScript MVC framework.
+_JigMagga_ is a widget based configuration file driven isomorphic JavaScript MVC framework.

 It uses all technologies of [bitovi JavaScript MVC](https://github.com/bitovi/javascriptmvc) ([CanJS], [steal], [funcunit], [documentJS]) but replaces the core JavaScript MVC parts such as the generator and the deployment by [Grunt] tasks and serverside workers.